 It is possible to walk from the Butt of Lewis to Vatersay largely off road and using long forgotten routes.
 The Outer Hebrides The Timeless Way describes a walk from the Butt of Lewis to Vatersay, the isles’ most southerly inhabited island.
 It crosses moors and mountains, beaches and rivers, passes working crofts, weavers’ cottages and fisherman’s wharves, uses ancient tracks and ways, and is guided by historic navigational aids.
 The timeless way visits historic villages, ancient chapels and castles, thatched hostels and beehive houses.
 Here is the ultimate Outer Hebrides walking holiday.

 Seven magical walks from the hostel at Rhenigidale, Isle of Harris.
-An authorative, well researched guide but also a work of art.
-Lavishly illustrated with the author's own pen & ink drawings, the text is a facisimile of the author's own artistic handwriting.
-First published in 2001 but still as valid today. £3.00 donation to the Gatliff Hebridean Hebridean Hostels Trust, plus postage.
-ISBN 978-0-9539444-0-8
+An authoritative, well researched guide but also a work of art.
+Lavishly illustrated with the author's own pen & ink drawings, the text is a facsimile of the author's own artistic handwriting.
+First published in 2001 but still as valid today.
+We are selling this book on behalf of the Gatliff Hebridean Hostels Trust (www.gatliff.org.uk) of which I am the Chairman. £3.00 donation plus postage.
+All proceeds to the Gatliff Hebridean Hostels Trust ISBN 978-0-9539444-0-8

 This paper describes the LSA’s original thinking on its co-operative ideals and analyses them in the light of events which prevented their implementation in the form originally intended.

 This product is a downloadable document, once purchased you have one download of the product which must be made within 7 days of purchase.

 Please note that this is a single download licence.
 This material is copyright.
 Permission must be sought for making copies of the downloaded material.